openresty/lua-nginx-module/README.markdown

 Installation on Ubuntu 11.10
 ----------------------------

-Note that it is recommended to use LuaJIT 2.0 instead of the standard Lua 5.1 interpreter where possible.
+Note that it is recommended to use LuaJIT 2.0 or LuaJIT 2.1 instead of the standard Lua 5.1 interpreter wherever possible.

 If the standard Lua 5.1 interpreter is required however, run the following command to install it from the Ubuntu repository: